Up the Gatineau! Arthur Davison Prize Winners

-The GVHS established this prize on the retirement of Arthur Davison in 1984, after 19 years as President, and in recognition of his contributions, in one category or another, through the years.
-The prize consists of an inscribed certificate and a cheque for $200.
+The GVHS established this prize on the retirement of Arthur Davison in 1984, after 19 years as President.
+The prize consists of a "framed" certificate and a cheque for $200.

 |2021 - Mary Lou van Schaik for “You Can’t Say ‘No’ to Norma” in Volume 46.

 Mary Lou van Schaik’s article, “You Can’t Say ‘No’ to Norma," profiles the remarkable life of a beloved Wakefield community activist and local historian, nonagenarian Norma Geggie.
 Mary Lou carried out considerable research, primarily through wide-ranging conversations with her subject, and interviews with multiple sources in the community.
 Through Mary Lou’s eloquent voice and fluid writing style, she has presented readers of Volume 46 of Up the Gatineau! with thoughtful insights into a unique Gatineau Valley personage.

 |2020 - Hannen Sabean for “The History of Dying in the Gatineau Valley” in Volume 45.

 The judges wrote: The rituals surrounding death and dying are skillfully researched and concisely written, documenting the funereal customs of the pioneer communities of the Gatineau Valley, noting the evolution over time.